Why is it important to have a resin brewery flooring system?

 Above all, we know it is essential in the design of a brewery that the correct resin product is selected.
 We have installed resin flooring in breweries throughout the UK and have over 30 years of experience.

-The choice of Monarthane applied in conjunction with a falling floor to a designed stainless steel drainage system will ensure a long lasting system.
+The choice of Monarthane, a polyurethane floor product we install, applied in conjunction with a falling floor to a designed stainless steel drainage system will ensure a long lasting system.

 Take a look at our case study with Sentinel Brewery in Sheffield

 What is the main benefit of installing a brewery flooring system with resin?

 Resin flooring systems are highly recommended for brewery floors owing to its physical and chemical properties.

 As beer is acidic by nature, beer and spirits will attack concrete flooring by reacting to the alkaline cement paste.
 This creates a surface which is more susceptible to damage and causes the floor to become unsafe.